Phirxian/phd-airphen-alignment/README.md

 ![alt text](figures/comparaison-keypoint-performances.png "features performances")

 Unless BRISK show good number of matched keypoints there computation time is too huge (~79 sec) comparing to FAST (~8 sec) without notable benefits.
-SURF is also suitable and allow two parameter nOctaves and nOctaveLayers to increase the number of extracted features, but reducing performances.
+SURF is can also be suitable for small gain of performances, the number of detected feature can be enought to fit the perspective correction, but they reduce the residual precision to 1.1~1.2 px how is acceptable.

 The following figure show the Minimum of number of matches between the reference spectra to all others using FAST algorithm.
 ![alt text](figures/comparaison-keypoint-matching-reference-FAST.png "feature SURF performances")